opsone-ch/documentation/hosting-doc/docs/services/websites/index.md

 * the users database credentials
 * the users environment (DEV, STAGE, PROD)
-* other stuff related / used by the installed services
+* other stuff related to / used by the installed services

 This allows you / the user to access e.g. your MySQL database without entering the database credentials.
 Simply type "mysql" in your shell and here we go!